Karemhl/basis4crystal/README.md

 1. In the terminal, at the adequate path in your computer, copy this repository with:
    > git clone  https://github.com/Karemhl/basis4crystal.git
-2. To compile the program type
+2. To compile the program go to src folder and type
    > make
 3. To install the program type
    > sudo make install